News

 Kazakhstan’s Agency for Regulation and Development of the Financial Market (ARDFM) aims to tighten oversight of banking conglomerates.
 The proposed changes will primarily affect the capital adequacy ratio, which has been applied only to commercial banks until now, according to a statement from the ARDFM’s press office.

-A banking conglomerate is a group of companies under a single ultimate owner.
+A banking conglomerate is a group of companies under one ultimate owner.
 This group typically includes banks and other financial institutions, such as insurance companies and brokerage firms.
 The goal of these mergers is to offer a broad range of financial services within a unified structure.

 Between 2023 and 2024, the ARDFM has been working on regulations to introduce prudential requirements at the consolidated level.